-boondi ladoo is a sweet spherical snack produced by blending seeds and flavorful spices with adorable small pieces of fried and sugar-soaked batter (made with gram flour/besan).
+boondi ladoo Recipe is a sweet spherical snack produced by blending seeds and flavorful spices with adorable small pieces of fried and sugar-soaked batter (made with gram flour/besan).
 Boondi ladoo Each bite is a beautiful blend of smooth, creamy, and melt-in-your-mouth flavors for a snack or dessert you can’t get enough of.

 Besan flour and sugar make the simple Indian dessert known as boondi ladoo.
 Make a scrumptious boondi first, then turn it into a ladoo.
 Boondi laddoo/boondi laddu is the name given to it.
 It is a well-known Diwali treat that is often made for special occasions.